carpentries-incubator/SDC-BIDS-dMRI/_episodes/constrained_spherical_deconvolution.md

 >   * To set the angle between tensors, use `[(0, 0), (angle, 0)]`
 >   * You may need to use a higher resolution sphere than `default_sphere`
 >   * You may need to rotate the scene to visualzie the ODFs
->   * Below is some code to generate multiple tensors
+>   * Below is some code to simulate multiple fibre orientations
 >
 > ~~~
 > from dipy.sims.voxel import multi_tensor_odf